 Canada's telecommunications regulating agency - Industry Canada - can also pick amateur radio call sign prefixes from the following blocks of letter prefixes: CYA-CZZ, VAA-VGZ, VOA-VOZ, VXA-VYZ, XJA-XOZ, CFA-CKZ.

 In the United States, ham call signs are allocated by the FCC from the following blocks of prefix letters: AAA-ALZ, KAA-KZZ, NAA-NZZ, WAA-WZZ.

 The complete updated list of international ham radio station call sign prefixes is available here.

-Amateur radio operators are required by law to identify their station at the beginning of each exchange of communications and at least every 30 minute.
+Amateur radio operators are required by law to identify their station - by transmitting their ham radio call sign at the beginning of each exchange of communications and at least every 30 minute.

 Operators must also indicate where they are transmitting from when not operating from home base.

 Amateur radio operators use ham radio codes, not to be "secretive", but for the sake of brevity.